ABFE¶

 To run an end-to-end ABFE workflow on multiple ligands, we use:

-Omitting the ligand IDs will run ABFE on all ligands in the Complex
+Omitting the ligand will run ABFE on all ligands in the Complex object.

-Each ligand will be run in parallel on a separate instance.
+Each ligand will be run in parallel on a separate instance, and each Job can be monitored and controlled independently.

 To monitor the status of this job, use: